The Importance of Business Cash Flow Management

 A strict focus on profits can sometimes take away from the importance of being cash flow positive, especially for small or growing businesses.
 In many cases, small businesses do not fail because they stop making profits, they fail because they run out of cash.

-Analyzing cash flows on a monthly or even weekly basis is important to stay on top of changing cash trends.
-But that is just the tip of the iceberg.
-Effective cash flow management means an organization must determine the optimal level of cash reserves to keep on-hand, so they can always meet their obligations.
+It is important to analyze cash flow regularly to stay on top of changing cash trends, but that is just the tip of the iceberg.
+Effective cash flow management also means an organization must determine the optimal level of cash reserves to keep on-hand to meet their obligations.
 For smaller organizations, the challenge of maintaining enough cash to operate effectively can be even greater – mainly because smaller revenue streams leave less room for error.

 Tips for Effective Cash Management

-There are a few things that every business manager can do to improve their cash management process.
-Some of these tasks are simple and others can require some planning, so it’s critical to get started immediately.
+There are a few things that business managers can do to improve their cash flow management process.
+Some of these tasks are simple while others require some planning, so it’s critical to get started immediately.

 Create Forecasts that Account for Unexpected Situations

-To be effective at cash management, businesses must create forecasts with a series of what-ifs, such as a large client moving elsewhere or an unexpected expense.
-For companies who have a shorter client list, this type of planning is even more critical to long-term sustainability.
+To be effective at managing cash, businesses must create forecasts with a series of “what-ifs” – such as a large client moving elsewhere or an unexpected expense.
+For companies with a shorter client list, this type of planning is even more critical to long-term sustainability.

 By analyzing as many potential scenarios as possible, businesses can identify and spotlight the areas of highest risk to operations.
-Then managers will have the information they need to plan accordingly.
+Then, managers have the information they need to plan accordingly.
 After all, planning and awareness are what cash flow management is all about.

 Delay Cash Outflows When Possible

-Another large source of outflows is capital expenditures and cutting those costs can make a major impact on cash flow.
+Another large source of outflows is capital expenditures.
+Cutting those costs can have a major impact on cash flow.
 For example, repairing equipment or buying less expensive used equipment can ease outflow pressure.
 Further, delaying upgrades or replacements until they are necessary keeps cash in hand longer and stretches cash further.

 When purchases are unavoidable, financing large orders can stretch cash flow.
 In addition, smart businesses will slim down inventories as much as possible without interfering with business needs.